GETProtocol/subgraph/README.md

 Prior to deploying an environment you must always ensure to have prepared the correct subgraph.yaml to prevent deploying to the wrong hosted graph.

+### Docker

+This repository comes with a `Dockerfile` to manage dependencies for build and release.
+To release this subgraph to TheGraph decentralized service you must first have a deploy key, and then:

+1. `docker build --build-arg DEPLOY_KEY=<KEY> -t subgraph .`
+2. `docker run -it subgraph release:<ENV> -l <VERSION>`

+Where ENV is the environment to release to, see package.json for options, and VERSION is the semver tag of the release version.

 ## Contributing

 Contributions are welcome, please feel free to let us know about any issues or create a PR.
 By contributing, you agree to release your modifications under the MIT license (see the file LICENSE).